- Things to Do

-We may not always think of waste management when it comes to Indegenous populations, especially in this current century where it is difficult to even find evidence of natives on this barrier island that is ravaged by hurricanes and has been fortified by a seawall and grade raising by the most recent rendition of inhabitants.
+We may not always think of waste management when it comes to Indigenous populations, especially in this current century where it is difficult to find evidence of native people on this barrier island which was ravaged by hurricanes and has been fortified by a seawall and grade raising by the most recent rendition of inhabitants.

-Before European Colonization of the Gulf Coast, native peoples ate considerable amounts of seafood, as it was abundant year round unlike people further inland that relied on large mammals, farming, or gathering edible plants, which were more difficult to find and hunt depending on the season.
+Before European Colonization of the Gulf Coast, native peoples ate considerable amounts of seafood, as it was great year-round, unlike people further inland that relied on large mammals, farming, or gathering edible plants, which were more challenging to find and hunt depending on the season.

-Native peoples, a society without a culture of mass production, did not have a problem throwing their organic waste on the ground or piling it high next to their camp, as no doubt their waste was biodegradable or directly from the earth or the ocean.
-Native Peoples in the Galveston area such as the Karankawa and Atakapa would place their waste such as shells and bones into gigantic piles.
-Some of these piles would stack up, exceeding 15 feet tall and span more than 50 feet in diameter.
-These waste piles are known as "Shell Middens".
+Native peoples, a society without a culture of mass production, did not have a problem throwing their organic waste on the ground or piling it high next to their camp.
+Undoubtedly, their garbage was biodegradable or directly from the earth or the ocean.
+Native Peoples in the Galveston area, such as the Karankawa and Atakapa, would place their trash, such as shells and bones, into gigantic piles.
+Some of these piles would stack up, exceeding 15 feet tall, and span more than 50 feet in diameter.
+These waste piles are known as "Shell Middens."

 Why don't we see Shell Middens on Galveston Island today?

-Call it recycling or destruction of an indigenous landmark, either way, the use of these middens is an example of reusing resources at hand.
+Call it recycling or the destruction of an indigenous landmark; either way, these middens are an example of reusing resources at hand.

-As Galveston began to grow in population through the mid to late 1800's, a popular garbage disposal process was to burn garbage or dump it on the edge of town.
-Most of the garbage was not of a mass produced nature and for decades, these disposal methods were not too much of an issue, except for the occasional stray fire that led to a home or structure being engulfed and dumping on the west end of town seemed tolerable as the population was converged on the eastern portion of the island.
+As Galveston began to grow in population through the mid to late 1800s, a popular garbage disposal process was to burn or dump garbage on the edge of town.
+Most of the garbage was not of a mass-produced nature.
+These disposal methods were not an issue for decades, except for the occasional stray fire that led to a home or structure being engulfed.
+Dumping on the west end of town seemed tolerable as the population converged on the eastern portion of the island.

-Like others across the globe in this era, Galvestonians used everything from tin cans to old clothes in ways that would be familiar to us today.
-Making toys out of them for their children, or used them to make things like jewelry or decorative art pieces for their homes.
+Like others in this era, Galvestonians used everything from tin cans to old clothes in ways familiar to us today.
+Like making toys out of them for their children or using them to make things like jewelry or decorative art pieces for their homes.
 Some items took on an even more practical purpose: old clothing served as insulation for homes during the winter.
-Very few items in this era were one time use!
+Very few items in this era were one-time use!

 At the turn of the 20th century, as Galveston Island was booming, the worst natural disaster in American history had left the island in shambles.
-The 1900 Storm left a trail of destroyed homes, buildings, and belongings all across the island.
-Parts and pieces of homes washed up onto the beach and bay side for months after the storm.
-Like every storm before and since, Galvestonians jumped into action and collected the bits and pieces of wood and stocked their own lumber yards.
-People began to rebuild their homes almost immediately, and most of the wood that was once a sturdy wall or roof turned projectile or floatation device was now repurposed in a new home.
-Any home built before this storm and a few years after, no doubt was patched with, or completely constructed with found wood.
+The 1900 Storm left a trail of destroyed homes, buildings, and belongings across the island.
+Parts and pieces of homes washed up onto the beach and bayside for months after the storm.
+Like every storm before and since, Galvestonians jumped into action, collected the bits and pieces of wood, and stocked their lumber yards.
+People began to rebuild their homes almost immediately.
+Most of the wood, once a sturdy wall, roof-turned projectile, or floatation device, was now repurposed in a new home.
+Any home built before this storm and a few years after, no doubt, was patched with or entirely constructed with found wood.

-Garbage disposal in Galveston has not changed much since the early 1900's.
+Garbage disposal in Galveston has mostly stayed the same since the early 1900s.

-In 1909, the undeveloped East End Flats, next to the medical college, became the city’s trash dump.
+In 1909, the undeveloped East End Flats, next to the medical college, became the city's trash dump.
 Associating the area with filth and disease through the next decade.
-Without much objection, the city built a roadway to enable wagons to enter the area and dump trash.
+Without many objections, the city built a roadway to enable wagons to enter the area and dump the trash.
 People tended to leave their garbage closer to the city and the hospitals at the medical school than the intended dump location further east.

-Efforts had been made to curb disease outbreaks, trash collection services were established to ease the garbage accumulation and reduce the rat population in the streets and alleys.
-A night watchman was hired to make sure the trash was dumped further from the hospital.
-The East End Flats were extremely low lying and not protected by a seawall, making this area extremely vulnerable to storm surges and washing trash into the bay and eventually onto the beaches.
+Efforts had been made to curb disease outbreaks, and trash collection services were established to ease garbage accumulation and reduce the rat population in the streets and alleys.
+A night watchman was hired to ensure the trash was dumped further from the hospital.
+The East End Flats were extremely low-lying and not protected by a seawall, making this area extremely vulnerable to storm surges and washing trash into the bay and eventually onto the beaches.

 The East End Flats were eventually filled in, and trash was dumped in various locations on the island until the City of Galveston initiated a truck and rail service that removes the garbage to a landfill on the mainland.

 Today, unlike the native population, our waste is mainly not biodegradable.
-It is not always easy, however, we do have the option to reuse and recycle.
-We have the option to not just dump our mass produced garbage into a wetland area to wash back onto our beaches later.
+It can be challenging; however, we do have the option to reuse and recycle.
+We have the option to not just dump our mass-produced garbage into a wetland area to wash back onto our beaches later.

 If history has taught us anything, like waste products, the small decisions we make over time accumulate.
-They can turn into dirty, unsightly, disease ridden heaps or they can turn into a neat stack of good decisions that serves as a monument for future generations to learn and benefit.
+They can turn into dirty, unsightly, disease-ridden heaps, or they can turn into a neat stack of good decisions that serve as a monument for future generations to learn and benefit from.